 Reporting Parameters

 This section provides requirements and guidance on reporting rules and procedures.
 A priority of the Reserve is to facilitate consistent and transparent information disclosure among project developers.
 Project developers must submit verified emission reduction reports to the Reserve for every reporting period.
-To respect proprietary information, a number of project documents will not be publicly available, and will be identified as such in Section 7.1.
+To respect proprietary information, a number of project documents will not be publicly available and will be identified as such in Section 7.1.

 Project Submittal Documentation